Bootstrap Configuration Example for VM-Series in Azure¶

 Go to Controller > Firewall Network > Vendor Integration > Firewall.
 Note the following fields.

-- Firewall Login User Name field, use the username specified in the bootstrap.xml file.
+- In the Firewall Login User Name field, use the username specified in the bootstrap.xml file.

-- Firewall Login Password field, use the password specified in the bootstrap.xml file.
+- In the Firewall Login Password field, use the password specified in the bootstrap.xml file.

 If you are manually configuring the firewall from scratch, follow the instructions here to enable API access.